 Once implemented, using your GIS layers is easy.
 You simply hover your mouse over GIS Maps, and select the overlays you would like to view.
 Then, zoom your map into the region that the layers pertain to (such as a city or district) - the more you zoom-in, the more details are revealed.
 Clicking any point on your GIS network will fetch accompanying information, such as latitude and longitude coordinates, status, and more.
 You can quickly toggle overlays on or off at any time.

-To learn more about using GIS Layers, please see our User Guide on GIS Layers.
+To learn more about using GIS Layers, please refer to our User Guide on GIS Layers.

 Requesting GIS Layers